Rain pouring down? Blazing heat? Hazy Singapore day? No problem – we've found 100 things to do indoors with kids of all ages!

 Eating out with kids can be one of the more erm, challenging activities with kids.
 So to make for a dining experience easy for all, take yourselves down for some food and some fun to Marche.
 With a dedicated children’s play area, and great kids’ food choices for even the pickiest of eaters, this is top of the menu when it comes to hiding from the haze with some tasty grub.
 Look out for kids eat free deals too.

-93. Settlers Cafe
+94. Settlers Cafe

 If you’re a fan of the popular board game Settlers of Catan or any other board cafe for that matter, check out Singapore’s first board game cafe.
 Not only are there hundreds of board games to choose from, but if the kids are hungry, the cafe serves up food so you can enjoy hours of uninterrupted board game fun.
 One of those indoor activities with kids you’ll all get a kick out of.

-94. The Mind Cafe
+95. The Mind Cafe

 Here’s another board game cafe that will tickle your fancy!
 Spend some good quality time with the family playing your favourite board game or learning the rules for a new one.
 Plus, parents can enjoy its artisanal coffees and delicious food.
 Goodbye technology, hello old-fashioned fun.

-95. Changi Airport
+96. Changi Airport

-96. Jewel Changi Airport
+97. Jewel Changi Airport

-97. Gardens by the Bay
+98. Gardens by the Bay

-Looking for activities with kids to get you out the dodgy weather?
+Looking for activities with kids to get you out of the dodgy weather?
 Enter the Cloud Forest Dome, a mysterious world veiled in mist and boasting its very own 35-metre mountain for you to explore.
 Get blasted by the world’s tallest indoor waterfall, then make your way to the mountain summit to begin your descent back down through the clouds.
 A fun and educational choice where kids will learn about the unique biodiversity and geology of cloud forests as well as the environmental threats they face today.
 Once you have conquered the mountain, head next door to the Flower Dome.
 Displays change regularly and always have a topical theme to sniff and admire.
 Here’s our guide to an awesome day at Gardens by the Bay!

-Gardens by the Bay, 18 Marina Gardens Drive Singapore, 018953, p.
-6420 6848
+Gardens by the Bay, 18 Marina Gardens Drive, Singapore 018953

-100. Andsoforthjr interactive experiences
+100. Andsoforth Junior interactive experiences

 Andsoforthjr, various locations